Bassintag/cnfair/README.md

 Allows to set the pandabuy token used to redeem the products

-You can find out your current token buy running this in a browser tab currently logged into pandabuy:
+You can find out your current token by running this in a browser tab currently logged into pandabuy:

 ```javascript
 token = localStorage.getItem("PANDABUY_TOKEN");